-By this juncture Ocean had cut loose the Spectrum and Amstrad, though did commission a singles matches oriented Commodore 64 version; this was marginally better than the Amiga edition according to the critics.
+By this juncture, Ocean had cut loose the Spectrum and Amstrad, though did commission a singles-match-oriented Commodore 64 version; this was marginally better than the Amiga edition according to the critics.

 In December 1993 Commodore Force declared European Rampage #61 in its ‘Readers’ Top 100′ poll, while Commodore Format in July 1993 branded it a ‘Modern Classic’, allotting a rank of #42 in their ‘All-Time Top 50 C64 Games’ chart in November 1994.

 Nevertheless, neither publication went overboard with praise in their original assessments.
 Commodore Force in May 1993 arrived at a mediocre 66% bottom line, whereas Commodore Format thought it worthy of 65% in February 1993.

 Tell me one last time what you want for Christmas.

 While hardly another chart storming juggernaut, Rampage did reach the no. 8 spot in December 1992 (source: The One, February 1993).
 Even so, the recurring barrage of negative press wouldn’t have gone unnoticed, thus WWF2 would be the second and last wrestling game Ocean were involved with.
 In fact, it was the last wrestling game released purely for home computers until WWF With Authority! emerged in 2001 solely for the Windows platform, and that was a daft collectable card game anyway.